kadu-v/wonnx-ios/README.md

 ./build.sh
 ```

-2. Open the `WONNX-iOS.xcodeproj` file in Xcode and run the project on a device or simulator.
+2. Open the `WONNX-iOS.xcodeproj` file in Xcode and run the project on a device.

 3. Install the app to your device